 Capital gains derived from the sale of assets, immovable property or shares included in gross income and are subject to the 27% standard corporate income tax rate.
 The capital gain is calculated by deducting the acquisition cost - adjusted for inflation - from the sales price and adding the accumulated earnings/losses.

 Only the income attributable to the Dominican branch (permanent establishment) is subject to corporation tax.
-Branch profits are taxed at the same rate as corporate profits at 27%.
-Branch remittance tax is levied at a rate of 10%.
+Remittances by permanent establishments of non-residents are subject to a final withholding tax at the rate of 27%.

 VALUE ADDED TAX